 prominent Islamists in the country.
 He

 was replaced by Ben Ali, who ruled for twenty-four years.
-Recently, protests have shaken the country in
+In December 2010, protests broke out across the country in

 response to growing unemployment, food inflation, and lack of political

-freedom, in what has been termed the Jasmine Revolution.
+freedom.
+The protests culminated in what has been identified as the Jasmine Revolution.
 This revolution was

-sparked after a street vendor, Mohammed Bouazizi, performed a public
+sparked on January 4, 2011, after a street vendor, Mohammed Bouazizi, carried out a public

 head of an interim government.
 Following